YOU CAN'T BEAT A GOOD BOOK....

 Selling the Sixties

 RAY CLARK broadcast on Radio Caroline during the eighties as Mick Williams.
 He has written an authoritative history of the station, reviewed here.
-It is now available in a revised second edition.
+It is now available in a revised third edition.

 Radio Caroline